lgonzalezrouco/pti/p2_servlets/README.md

     javac -cp lib/servlet-api.jar webapps/my_webapp/WEB-INF/classes/mypackage/*.java

-In this version it is not necessary to restart Tomcat after changing .class files.
+After changing the .class files, it may be necessary to restart Tomcat.
+You can do it this way:

+    ./bin/startup.sh &
+    ./bin/shutdown.sh &

 Check browser: